 Grants and student aids: CUNEF, with the support of the Spanish Banking Foundation Association offers merit-based grants and student aids to new postgraduate students, designed to reward academic excellence.

 20.800€. (study tour included)

-MSc International Finance (MIF) is held during one academic year from September to July, with timetabling in the afternoons (16:00 to 21:00 hours) from Monday to Friday and on Saturday mornings (9:30 to 14:30 hours) according to the following basic content structure.
+MsC in Financial Institutions and Financial Markets, International Finance is held during one academic year from September to July, with timetabling in the afternoons (16:00 to 21:00 hours) from Monday to Friday and on Saturday mornings (9:30 to 14:30 hours) according to the following basic content structure.

 |Basic Finance||18 ECTS|

 |International Finance||18 ECTS|